21 Aug

 Cold chain logistics refers to the process of transporting temperature-sensitive goods in a controlled environment to maintain their required temperature throughout the entire supply chain.
 This type of logistics ensures that perishable products, such as food, pharmaceuticals, or even certain vehicle parts, are transported, stored, and handled at specific temperatures to prevent spoilage, degradation, or damage.

 At its core, cold chain logistics involves the seamless transportation and storage of goods that need to be kept within a specific temperature range.
 This could include refrigeration or freezing at various stages of transport to ensure that products remain in optimal condition until they reach their final destination.
+In addition to refrigeration, cold chains often require specialized solutions such as gel packs, dry ice, liquid nitrogen, and insulated blankets to keep shipments at the correct temperature throughout their journey.

 For example, when shipping perishable food items like fruits, vegetables, or meats, maintaining the right temperature is essential to prevent spoilage.
 In the case of vehicles, certain parts may require climate control to avoid deterioration or rust.
 This is where cold chain logistics plays a crucial role.